relativitydev/server-relativity-templates/README.md

 ## Maintainers

-This repository is maintained by the Eventing & API Enablement Team.
+This repository is maintained by .
 Feel free to reach out to our team for any questions or requests.

 ---